 Public Citizen's energy and climate program advocates for affordable, clean and sustainable energy.
 We safeguard families by promoting the strong regulation of energy markets, educate the public on the dangers of continued reliance on dirty energy sources, help solve climate change by promoting localized clean energy alternatives and hold large energy corporations accountable by exposing wrongdoing.

 Climate change already is impacting every corner of the Earth.
 Learn more.
 Among the top things we can do here at home is limit carbon emissions from our electric power sector.
-Take Action: Support a strong carbon standard for existing power plants.

 Please wait while my tweets load

 If you can't wait - click here